blind alley

 双语例句

-他现在的职业看来没什么前途。 - I'm afraid our present course of action may turn out to be a blind alley.
+他现在的职业看来没什么前途。 - This type of research turned out to be a blind alley.